M-Terphenyl

 m-Terphenyls (also known as meta-terphenyls, meta-diphenylbenzenes, or meta-triphenyls) are organic molecules composed of two phenyl groups bonded to a benzene ring in the one and three positions.
 The simplest formula is C18H14, but many different substituents can be added to create a diverse class of molecules.
 Due to the extensive pi-conjugated system, the molecule it has a range of optical properties and because of its size, it is used to control the sterics in reactions with metals and main group elements.
 This is because of the disubstituted phenyl rings, which create a pocket for molecules and elements to bond without being connected to anything else.
 It is a popular choice in ligand, and the most chosen amongst the terphenyls because of its benefits in regards to sterics.
 Although many commercial methods exist to create m-terphenyl compounds, they can also be found naturally in plants such as mulberry trees.

 History

 Discovery

 The earliest known synthesis of meta-terphenyl was completed in 1866 by Pierre Eugène Marcellin Berthelot by heating benzene to high temperatures leading to a mixture of hydrocarbons including a mixture of meta-terphenyl and para-terphenyl.
-Meta-terphenyl was isolated in 1874 by Guslav Schultz by taking the mixture of the compounds, mixing them in a solvent and allowing meta-terphenyl to melt off as it has a lower melting and boiling point than para-terphenyl.
+Meta-terphenyl was isolated in 1874 by Gustav Schultz (1851–1928) by taking the mixture of the compounds, mixing them in a solvent and allowing meta-terphenyl to melt off as it has a lower melting and boiling point than para-terphenyl.
 Meta-terphenyl, and other aromatic compounds, remained of much interest to scientists in throughout the end of the 20th century, with many of the physical properties being measured and compared during this time.
 This also led to the first alternate form of meta-terphenyl synthesis, which involved passing gaseous benzene and toluene through a hot glass tube.